 - Renewed focus on enforcement activities against foreign subsidiaries of U.S. companies.

 For More Information

 For more information about the antiboycott regulations, check out these additional resources:

-- The Office of Antiboycott Compliance website
+- Visit the Office of Antiboycott Compliance website.

 This article was first published in February 2016 and has been updated to include current information, links and formatting.